Because of the artificiality of the U.S./Canadian border for many Native American peoples, some Canadian dates have also been included here.

 2010 CE Federal Court Rules No Punishment for Native American Boy’s Traditional Braids

 A federal court ruling decided that a school district in Texas could not punish a Native American kindergarten boy for wearing traditional braids in his hair, which were an expression of the religious beliefs of the child’s family.

 2010 CE Cape Wind Turbine Controversy

 Plans to construct a wind farm, known as Cape Wind, to be built offshore at Nantucket Sound in Massachusetts, were stalled when two Native American tribes expressed their opposition to the project on the basis that it would be destructive to a site sacred to them.
 Representatives of the Mashpee Wampanoag of Cape Cod and the Aquinnah Wampanoag of Martha’s Vineyard claimed that the proposed wind turbines would obstruct their eastern view of the sound, which was integral to their spiritual and cultural traditions.
 In addition, the tribes feared that the construction could impede upon the sacred burial ground of their ancestors.
-Despite large financial settlements offered by developers, the tribes were not willing to compromise their spiritual landscape, and continued to threaten legal action.
+Despite large financial settlements offered by developers, the tribes were not willing to compromise their spiritual landscape, and they continued to threaten legal action.